 Want to experience Virginia's Blue Ridge Mountains?
 Go to Grayson Highlands State Park for hiking trails, camping, great views and wild ponies!

-Grayson Highlands State Park is a place that has never disappointed.
-We have made lasting memories here, and the views never fail to stop us in our tracks and give us that feeling of awe.
+Grayson Highlands State Park has always had a special place in our hearts.
+We've made lasting memories here, and the views never fail to stop us in our tracks with a feeling of awe.

-There are no grand mountains, glaciers, or glistening lakes, but the views you get for the small amount of effort at this park make it so worth it!
+There are no grand mountains, glaciers, or glistening lakes, but the vistas you get for a small amount of effort at this park make it so worth it!

-When you take in the vistas it is easy to understand why they are called the Blue Ridge Mountains.
+When you take in the view, it's easy to understand why they are called the Blue Ridge Mountains.

-They have weathered time, and in their age have gotten smaller but no less majestic.
+In the distance, with each varying shade of blue, rise mountains that have been there for countless years.
+They've weathered everything, and in their age have gotten smaller but no less majestic.
 Each of those shades of blue is home to so many beautiful creations.

-Really seeing the Blue Ridge Mountains that we call home is an experience I will forever see in my memory.
+This image of the Blue Ridge Mountains (which we call home) is something I will forever see in my memory.

 That combined with the wild ponies make this place one of our favorites!

 Want more park ideas in central Appalachia?
-Check out our guides for trails in the New River Gorge and Pinnacle Rock State Park in West Virginia, the Smokies in Tennessee, and Carter Caves, Natural Bridge and Bernheim Forest in Kentucky.
+Check out our trail guides for the New River Gorge and Pinnacle Rock State Park in West Virginia, the Smokies in Tennessee, and Carter Caves, Natural Bridge and Bernheim Forest in Kentucky.

 Winter Camping at Chestnut Hollow

-We decided to squeeze in one last camping trip in November 2020.
+We decided to squeeze in one last camping trip for the season in November 2020.

-We have never camped that late in the year, but we knew it would be awhile before we got to go again.
+We've never camped that late in the year, but knew it would be a while before we could go again.
 Being softies, we have a camper, which does make camping later in the year very easy.

 November is off-season, so most things were closed.
-We stayed at the campground usually used by the equestrians, Chestnut Hollow.
+We stayed Chestnut Hollow, the campground typically used by the equestrians.

 This time of the year there was no running water, but we came prepared and could only stay a few days anyway.